 It is fitting to remember that it is not so long ago that a previous pact of eternal friendship was signed by the Soviet Union-the pact with Hitler Germany.
-That pact did not last for very long ected at the soldiers which exaggerates and was ended by the savage assault of the Nazis upon the U.S.S.R.
+That pact did not last for very long and was ended by the savage assault of the Nazis upon the U.S.S.R.
 It too, in its time was hailed by Stalin and the Nazis as a means of "preserving peace."
 Molotov even declared that the pact was "sealed with blood," and that "a strong Germany was essential to the peace of Europe."
-The results of this treaty cannot be any resier than the pact with Hitler.
+The results of this treaty cannot be any rosier than the pact with Hitler.